-We offer preformatted templates for 12 and 18-month calendars you can use with your favorite design program to make an original calendar.
+We offer preformatted templates for 12 and 18-month calendars including files for InDesign, Photoshop, and a PDF.
 Just select the option to upload your calendar, download the template, and design your calendar.

 This option is perfect if you want to create a custom grid or add unique elements to your design.
 Just be sure to respect the specifications and bleed/safety areas so none of your content is trimmed or misaligned when we print your calendar.